vi/rust-turnclient/README.md

-Simple Rust TURN client for UDP - traverse even strict NAT; async only currently
+Simple Rust TURN (RFC 5766) client for UDP - traverse even strict NAT; async only currently

+`<bonus>` A general-purpose TURN client/proxy, allowing to use TURN for custom things (you provide the scripts for signaling).
+There is a pre-built executable at Github releases.`</bonus>`.

 Cleaned-up example snippet: